davemo/blog.davemo.com/app/posts/2021-11-26-learning-the-dom-by-cheating-at-web-games.md

 ## Scratching an Itch

-Whenever I'm inspired to learn something it's _usually_ because I have an itch that needs to be scratched; curiousity often drives me forward.
+Whenever I'm inspired to learn something it's _usually_ because I have an itch that needs to be scratched; curiousity often drives me forward and I find myself circling back at the end to take note of which questions I'd asked myself.
 In this case, that itch started with a question: I wonder if I can script an automated instant win condition in the Memory Game? 🤔

 To start exploring an answer, I did what I usually do: crack open my browsers dev tools and start poking at things.